Hello my name

 Also known as the White Cockatoo, these parrots are native to the tropical forest islands of Indonesia.
 In captivity, with proper care, cockatoos like me can live about 60 years.
 In 1993 it was estimated that there were 43,000-183,000 of us in the wild, but that number has not been updated since then.

 Umbrella Cockatoo's are famous for their impressive crest.
 A crest is the group of feathers on this bird's head which they can control and gives us insight into how they feel.
 Considering other body language a raised crest can indicate excitement or aggression.
 Sugar is a beautiful girl with a big personality.
 When coming into care, we first started working on some training to make her transition to a new home even smoother.
-With her first foster Sugar mastered the step up, as well as made huge progress with changing her diet, target training, flight training, and going into her cage when asked.
+In her foster placements Sugar has mastered the step up and going home to her cage, as well as made huge progress with improving her diet, learning target training, flight training, and playing with people and independently.
 She is one smart girl!

 Cockatoo's are popular companion birds thanks to the film and television industry (shows like Baretta made people interested in owning a pet bird).
 However, unfortunately many people do not realize the amount of time, specialized care, and enrichment these birds need to remain happy and healthy companions.